-- a.
-The affected individual: the relevant breach response team members are to determine whether notification is required and identify the notification list, depending on the severity of the breach; the type of personal data affected; the risk of serious harm to the individual and the wider community; and the practicality of contacting the individual(s).
-If notification is required, it will fall into one of the following three categories in order to be able to take steps to reduce their own risk of harm: - i.
-Only those individuals at risk of serious harm, by phone or email; - ii.
-All individuals involved in Australian Genomics, including participants, staff and partner entities, by either phones or email depending on practicality; - iii.
-Do a public notification (if i. or ii. are not practicable) via an email newsletter and/or announcement on the Australian Genomics website.
-An example is presented in Appendix 3. - b.
-If necessary, escalate and notify the Murdoch Children's Research Institute (MCRI) Data Breach Response Team (DBRT) teamiii; Australian Genomics partners' breach response team in case of jointly held information being affected; MCRI legal health department; and MCRI HR department where the breach is due to malicious or involuntary but negligent behaviour from an employee of Australian Genomics or MCRI. - c.
+- department; and MCRI HR department where the breach is due to malicious or involuntary but negligent behaviour from an employee of Australian Genomics or MCRI. - c.
 As the data breach affects a Global Alliance for Genomics Health (GA4GH) driver project, notify SECURITY-NOTIFICATION@GA4GH.ORG.
 Include in this email a brief summary of the data breach, ensuring no details of the breach are shared via this channel creating a further chance of breach.
 Also include a list of the actions already taken and the plan for further actions. - d.
 The relevant authorities, if required.
 This includes law enforcement agencies and the Office of the Australian Information Commissioner (OAIC) in the case of a notifiable breach.
 For a breach to qualify for the Notifiable Data Breach scheme, it has to involve jointly held information and/or serious harm to individuals is likely to occur.
-The phrase "likely to occur" means the risk of serious harm to an individual is more probable than not (rather than possible)i. - e.
-For more details, please read Notifiable Data Breaches Scheme^{iv}.
-The report must be communicated to the OAIC either by email to enquiries@oaic.gov.au, by phone: 1300 363 992 or via the web form^v.
-The notification and reporting to the OAIC has to be performed within 30 days of breach discovery.

-- 4) Review the incident, the response and take action to prevent future breaches (within 30 days of breach discovery) - a.
+The phrase "likely to occur" means the risk of serious harm to an individual is more probable than not (rather than possible). - e.
+For more details, please read Notifiable Data Breaches Scheme4.
+The report must be communicated to the OAIC either by email to enquiries@oaic.gov.au, by phone: 1300 363 992 or via the web form5.
+The notification and reporting to the OAIC has to be performed within 30 days of breach discovery. - 4) Review the incident, the response and take action to prevent future breaches (within 30 days of breach discovery) - a.
 Implement strategies to address any weaknesses identified during the assessment process; - b.
 Update security and the data breach response if necessary; - c.
 Change policy and procedures if required.